confluentinc/schema-registry/docs/api.rst

         "schema": "{\"type\": \"string\"}"
       }

-.. http:post:: /subjects/(string:subject)/versions
+.. http:post:: /subjects/(string: subject)/versions

    Register a new schema under the specified subject.
 If successfully registered, this returns the unique identifier of this schema in the registry.
-The returned identifier should be used to retrieve this schema from the registry and is different from the schema's version which is associated with the subject.
+The returned identifier should be used to retrieve this schema from the schemas resource and is different from the schema's version which is associated with the subject.
+   If the same schema is registered under a different subject, the same identifier will be returned.
+However, the version of the schema may be different under different subjects.

    A schema should be compatible with the previously registered schemas (if there are any) as per the configured compatibility level.
-The configured compatibility level can be obtained by issuing a ``GET http:get:: /config/{subject}``.
+The configured compatibility level can be obtained by issuing a ``GET http:get:: /config/(string: subject)``.
 If that returns null, then ``GET http:get:: /config``

+   When there are multiple instances of schema registry running in the same cluster, the schema registration request will be forwarded to one of the instances designated as the master.
+If the master is not available, the client will get an error code indicating that the forwarding has failed.

    :param string subject: Subject under which the schema will be registered
    :reqjson schema: The Avro schema string